 “In the days of His flesh, He offered up both prayers and requests with loud crying and tears to the One able to save Him from death, and He was heard because of His reverent submission.
 Although He was a Son, He learned obedience from the things which He suffered.”

-Is it possible that the One Who had perfect faith also perfectly suffered – and in so doing perfectly got to know His Father without any different God-help than other humans experience?
-And if this is true, how does it impact the extent of how Jesus needed to be mentored by God, in exactly the same ways we are?
+Is it possible that the One Who had perfect faith also perfectly suffered – and consequently got to know His Father without any different God-help than other humans experience?
+And if true, how does it impact the extent of how Jesus needed to be mentored by God, in exactly the same ways we are?

 Double check out: